eonist/HCCQR-lib/README.md

    Swift.print("isMatching:  \(isMatching ?
 "Success": "Failure")")
 }
 ```

 ### Todo:
 - Add smart cropping for for every qr-layer after the first (refine crop)
-- Test the new ColorSplitter library with hccqr photos
+- Test the new ColorSplitter library with HCCQR photos ✅
-- Simplify the CPU core optimizations, by just dividing the image into 2-6 parts.
-Depending on cpu core count.
-THen assign each part to each cpu core with concurrentPerform (🚫 maybe not, rather batch-read the frames)
+- Simplify the CPU core optimizations, by just dividing the image into 1-8 parts.
+Depending on cpu core/ thread count.
+Then assign each part to each cpu core with concurrentPerform (🚫 maybe not, rather batch-read the frames)
+- Remove alpha from the various conversion methods (alpha value is superfluous)